 Running the Office of Presidential Personnel is one of the most challenging duties in the White House.
 Ideally, the OPP will recruit the most qualified people to lead the executive branch.
 But the reality of American politics is that patronage appointments are important in every administration.
 Presidents might appoint people to reward personal loyalty or service in the campaign.
 In addition, there will inevitably be conflict between the OPP, which wants to appoint presidential loyalists, and newly appointed Cabinet secretaries, who want to put together their own teams of subordinates.
 Increasing scrutiny of nominees, along with burdensome (and sometimes expensive) paperwork can discourage qualified people from going through a lengthy and possibly embarrassing process.
-Finally, Senate confirmation may
+Finally, Senate confirmation may take months, and nominees might be sidetracked through no fault of their own.
+Each of these challenges will be taken up below.

-&lt;sup>54 Bennett interview, pp. 8, 27.
+54 Bennett interview, pp. 8, 27.